NeoGeographyToolkit/StereoPipeline/docs/sfs_usage.rst

 ``sfs`` has been tested thoroughly with Lunar LRO NAC datasets, and some experiments were done with Mars HiRISE images and with pictures from Charon, Pluto's moon.
+Using this fool for Mars is complicated by the fact that Mars has very diverse geological properties and an atmosphere.
+It will likely not do as well for Mars as for other Solar System bodies.
+For non-Moon datasets one can also experiment with the Hapke model.

-As seen later in the text, it returns reasonable results on the Moon as far as 85 degrees and even 89.6 degrees South.
+As can be seen below, ``sfs`` returns reasonable results on the Moon as far as 85 degrees and even 89.6 degrees South.

 The ``sfs`` program is sensitive to errors in the position and orientation of the cameras, the accuracy of the initial DEM, and to